 State Veterans ID Cards – Most states are opting to put a Veterans designation on a driver’s license or ID card.
 Virginia, thus far, is one state that issues a separate Veterans ID card which can be obtained through the DMV.
 This means you would have a driver’s license and a state veterans ID card.

-County Court House Issued Veterans Cards – Some Counties such as in New Jersey and New York have opted to provide county veteran ID cards until the states can begin offering.
-Check with your local county courthouse to see if they offer veterans cards.
+County Court House or Clerk Office Issued Veterans Cards – Some Counties such as in New Jersey and New York have opted to provide county veteran ID cards until the states can begin offering.
+Check with your local county courthouse or clerk office to see if they offer veterans cards.
 These cards are not official but for the purposes of receiving discounts from businesses this should work.
 This has been confirmed by many veterans.

 Retired Veterans With 20 Years Service Veterans ID – Retired veterans who have served honorably for more than 20 years can obtain an ID card on base by submitting a copy of their retirement paperwork and they will be issued a DD form 2 (blue colored) ID card.
 There are two types of ID cards issued to retirees.
 A DD Form 2A (Ret-Red) ID card is issued to “Gray Area” retirees (prior to retired pay eligibility), and a DD Form 2 (Ret-Blue) ID card is issued to a retiree who is actively receiving retired pay.